manishtiwari25/openfoodfacts-csharp/README.md

 ## Usage

-Add one dependency to your POM file:
+Add one dependency to your cs file:
+Console App